underlay/underlay.org/docs/protocol.md

 }
 ```

-In english: 'Jude says that Rosalind Franklin was born in 1920'.
+In English: 'Jude says that Rosalind Franklin was born in 1920'.

 ## Reduction